Architect Vilhelm Helander awarded honorary title of Art Academician

 Helander continues to be active in restoration projects and topical debates related to the preservation of buildings.

-"The title of academician means a lot to me personally.
+"The title of Academician means a lot to me personally.
 At the same time, I see it as a recognition of the value of the work done for the built heritage in general and of the fact that planning for the restoration and renovation of buildings is a full-fledged part of the field of architecture.
 If Finland used to be the promised land of new construction, now at least half of construction involves the maintenance, repair and restoration of old environments."